-In the neoclassical economic setting, the marginal Q ratio is the measurement of capital investment policies (e.g., Hayashi 1982; Abel 1983).
+In the neoclassical economic setting, the marginal Q ratio is the measurement of capital investment policies (e.g., Hayashi, 1982).
 Company tries to equalize the marginal benefits of an investment to its marginal cost, and then adding the capital of putting up the new capital.
 However, studies conclude that companies might choose suboptimal investment decisions which in turn lead to the likelihood of inefficient investment.
-Inefficient investments may be due problems arising between the controller and shareholders and the financial problems occurring in the company (Myers and Majluf 1984), thereby causing principal agent problems to occur involving adverse selection and moral hazards related to these problems (Hoshi et al. 1991).
+Inefficient investments may be due problems arising between the controller and shareholders and the financial problems occurring in the company (Myers and Majluf, 1984), thereby causing principal agent problems to occur involving adverse selection and moral hazards related to these problems (Hoshi et al., 1991).

 Regarding the adverse selection problem in investment efficiency, firm insiders have advanced information regarding the true value of the company, and they have the power to give out capital or overpriced capital.
-If such firms are successful in raising fund, this additional resources provides them with more funds with which to over-invest.
+If such firms are successful in raising fund, this additional resource provides them with more funds with which to over-invest.
 Furthermore, such firms may forego profitable investment opportunities and depend on internally fund.
-Prior empirical studies suggest that the adverse selection problem may affect both equity financing (Easley and O'Hara 2004) and debt financing (Fazzari, Hubbard, and Petersen 1988).
-Lambert, Leuz, and Verrecchia (2012) and Bhattacharya, Ecker, Olsson, and Schipper (2012) propose that capital cost can be lowered by giving out increased information to investors.
+Prior empirical studies suggest that the adverse selection problem may affect both equity financing (Easley and O'Hara, 2004).
+Lambert et al., (2012) and Bhattacharya et al., (2012) propose that capital cost can be lowered by giving out increased information to investors.
 Recent accounting studies suggest that enhanced financial reporting quality can help lessen information asymmetries and mitigate agency problems, thus increasing investment efficiency.
-Biddle et al. (2006, 2009), and Chen et al. (2011) evidence that firm with better financial reporting quality have better investment efficiency.
-Consistent with this stream of literature, García-Lara et al. (2016) find that conservatism reduces investment inefficiency.
+Biddle et al., (2006, 2009), and Chen et al., (2011) evidence that firm with better financial reporting quality have better investment efficiency.
+Consistent with this stream of literature, García-Lara et al., (2016) find that conservatism reduces investment inefficiency.
 McNichols and Stubben (2008) suggest that revenues management leads to over-investment because it misrepresent the data.
-Chen et al. (2017) suggest that better quality of financial analysts increases firm investment efficiency by aiding capital providers and investors into the firm future prospects of investment behavior.
-Chiu et al (2019) document that additional disclosure of customer risk factors (such as risk factor information in 10-K) help lessen the investment problems of the supplier.
+Chen et al., (2017) suggest that better quality of financial analysts increases firm investment efficiency by aiding capital providers and investors into the firm future prospects of investment behavior.
+Chiu et al., (2019) document that additional disclosure of customer risk factors (such as risk factor information in 10-K) help lessen the investment problems of the supplier.

-The moral hazard problem in investment efficiency asserts that leaders who prioritize their own self results to poor and undesirable investments for the shareholders because of the moral hazard problem (Berle and Means 1932; Jensen and Meckling 1976).
-The typical principleprincipal agency predicts that family CEOs engage in the entrenchment effect (e.g., James 1999; Volpin 2002; Claessens et al. 2002; Schulze, Lubatkin, and Dino 2003; Wang 2006; Chrisman and Patel 2012).
-For example, Chrisman and Patel (2012), Chen and Hsu (2009) suggest that family firms have lower R&D investment than non-family firms, which suggests greater managerial entrenchment among family firms.
-Some other studies indicate that family firms have poorer performance or worse financial quality (Le Breton-Miller, Miller, and Lester 2011; Wang 2006) than non-family firms.
+The moral hazard problem in investment efficiency asserts that leaders who prioritize their own self results to poor and undesirable investments for the shareholders because of the moral hazard problem (Berle and Means, 1932; Jensen and Meckling, 1976).
+The typical principle-principal agency predicts that family CEOs engage in the entrenchment effect (e.g., Volpin, 2002; Claessens et al., 2002; Schulze et al., 2003; Wang, 2006;).
+For example, Chen and Hsu (2009) suggest that family firms have lower R&D investment than non-family firms, which suggests greater managerial entrenchment among family firms.
+Some other studies indicate that family firms have poorer performance or worse financial quality (Le Breton-Miller et al., 2011; Wang, 2006) than non-family firms.

 Adversely, family owned companies care about the preservation of their socioemotional wealth (SEW).
 For instance, family member may have the desire for intimacy, belongingness, and affection, or they may want to be recognized by their other family member, gain power or authority to make decisions for the company.
-They might also want to pass down and preserve the family name and social capital (Gómez -Mejia et al. 2007; Berrone et al. 2010).
+They might also want to pass down and preserve the family name and social capital (Berrone et al., 2010).
 Therefore, we try to study about the picking of CEOs in family owned companies, and the investment efficiency of the company in a growing market regarding the entrenchment effect or SEW perspectives.